Asking: $ 875,000

-A well equipped and extremely clean Fleming 55 with 450C Cummins engines.
-Features new Furuno TZTouch & TZ Black Box electronics along with dual 21.5” touch-compatible ELO monitors in the Pilothouse—installed in 2018.
-Other highlights include a fiberglass hardtop with full enclosure, non-skid foredeck, bow & stern thrusters, Naiad stabilizers, two Onan generators, and a newer AB tender (2016).
-Accommodations include port stateroom twin berths, starboard bunk arrangement, and an en-suite master island-queen berth.
+A very nice Fleming 55 with 450C Cummins engines.
+Features Garmin radar & electronics, bow & stern thrusters, Naiad stabilizers, two Onan generators, Aqua-Drive system, and tender.
+Accommodations include port stateroom twin berths with third overhead bunk, starboard bunk arrangement, and en-suite master stateroom with island-queen berth to forward.

 |ENGINES||Cummins 450C @ 450 hp|

 |EFFICIENT CRUISE SPEED||16 Kt|

 Entering from the aft cockpit deck you are immediately greeted with a capacious salon.
 Featuring the timeless appeal of teak cabinetry, vast windows, teak sole with holly accents, and most importantly, an interior layout that balances form with function.
 This layout allows for an open social environment while keeping the function of the galley separated from the rest of the salon.
 With a 16’ beam, this spacious open floor plan makes entertaining guests an effortless endeavor.

 Starting at the port side of the salon is a large L-shaped black leather settee anchored by a bar with a winecooler to aft.
 The settee wraps around to the edge of the galley counter-top and is complimented by a teak coffee/dining table.
 To the starboard side is a full length granite-topped credenza which provides great storage capabilities, along with the additional storage space found beneath the port side settee.
 An entertainment center to the starboard aft corner features audio-video equipment fit behind a teak cabinet and a 32” Samsung HD TV.

 - 32” Samsung LED Smart TV—starboard aft